 Starting Point Program Helps Kids Affected By Trauma

-Trauma Focused Cognitive Behavioral Health Therapy (TFCBT) is a new program launched at Starting Point this year.
-It focuses on children ages 3 to 18, and their caregivers, by helping them to overcome traumatic events.
+Trauma Focused Cognitive Behavioral Health Therapy (TFCBT) focuses on children ages 3 to 18, and their caregivers, by helping them to overcome traumatic events.

 Many children experience trauma including death of a family member, violence, abuse, accidents or other incidents that impact them psychologically.
 Through the TFCBT program, these children meet with specially-trained counselors somewhere between a dozen and 20 times to focus on normalizing their feelings and learning to cope with them.
 Counselors meet separately with parents or caregivers to help them understand what the child is feeling and how to cope with any behaviors resulting from the trauma.